KozerT/Blog-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run lint`

+ESLint is configured to ensure code quality and consistency.
+Analyze the code for potential errors and style violations.

+### `npm run lint:fix`

+Automatically fix any fixable linting issues.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**